Holy Week and Easter Services 2023

 All exterior changes to this Category 1 Heritage building need to be carefully considered.
-The new roof for instance will be welsh slates, matched as closely as possible to the existing.
+The new roof for instance will be welsh slates, matched as closely as possible to the existing slates.
 These slates have a minimum 100 year warranty.
-The proposed atrium would not change the view of the cathedral from the street, which is important.

 Who is managing and overseeing the project?

-Key organisations and consultants providing input thus far include Holmes Consulting (engineering), Conservation Architect Dave Pearson, Heritage NZ , New Plymouth District Council and central government.
+Key consultants providing input thus far include Holmes Consulting (engineering), Conservation Architect Ian Bowman, and Architects Tennent Brown Ltd.